esphome/esphome-docs/cookbook/sonoff-dual-light-switch.rst

         output: out_2

-In the above code block, I am using a *secrets.yaml* file so that I have just one place to change my wifi details for all my devices.
+In the above code block, there is a *secrets.yaml* file so that you have just one place to change wifi details for all your devices.

 The logger baud_rate: 0 is required to make sure the logged does not send any data over the UART or it would mess with the relays.

-Although not visible day to day, I have also configured the status LED so that it can be used when setting up / debugging, and configured a binary sensor to give status incase you want to perform an action / alert if the light switch disconnects for any reason.
+Although not visible day to day, there is also the status LED configured so that it can be used when setting up / debugging.
+Also a configured binary sensor to give status incase you want to perform an action / alert if the light switch disconnects for any reason.

 R2
 --

 This one is a lot simpler as it uses real GPIO for its relays.
-Please note I do not have a Dual R2, so this is untested, but should work!
+Please note this is untested, but should work!
 Its basically the same as the :doc:`T2 </cookbook/sonoff-t1-3>`

 .. code-block:: yaml